Blueforcer/awtrix3/docs/mqtt.md

 ## Change Settings
 ##### Topic
 `[PREFIX]/settings`

+Each property is optional, you dont need to send all!

 ##### JSON Properties
 | Key         | Type    | Description                                                                 | Value Range                                |
 | ----------- | ------- | --------------------------------------------------------------------------- | ------------------------------------------ |